omerxx/tmux-floax/README.md

 ============
 Floating panes in Tmux!

-⚠️ WARNING: This plugin is still in early development stages.
+⚠️ WARNING: This plugin is expermintal and still in early development stages.
-This messages will be removed as soon as it's ready to be used in production.
+This message will be removed as soon as it's ready to be used in production.

 ![image](./img/floaxv2.png)